 OVW grantees are required to submit semi-annual progress reports and quarterly Federal Financial Reports (SF-425).
 Appropriate progress report forms will be provided to all applicants selected for an award.
 Forms will be submitted electronically.
 Future awards and fund drawdowns may be withheld if reports are delinquent.
-For more information on post award reporting requirements, including requirements for certain recipients to report information on civil, criminal, and administrative proceedings in FAPIIS, see the Solicitation Companion Guide and the award condition on recipient integrity and performance matters available on the OVW website at https://www.justice.gov/ovw/award-conditions.
+For more information on post award reporting requirements, including requirements for certain recipients to report information on civil, criminal, and administrative proceedings in FAPIIS, see the Solicitation Companion Guide and the award condition on recipient integrity and performance matters available on the OVW website.